 Plan beyond the train journey time.

-- Another thing to remember, if time is limited, is to check the weather forecast for the week ahead to avoid cancellations and delays.
+- Another thing to remember is that if time is limited, check the weather forecast for the week ahead to avoid cancellations and delays.
 That really is a pain in the arse and counts towards the non-fun side of train travel.

 When To Travel in Europe by Train

 The best time to get across the channel by train depends very much on your interests, and, of course, the weather.
-England is unpredictable both in weather and punctuality, but journeys from London to the Peak and Lake Districts up north are unmissable.
-A city like Paris is so beautiful that it is perfect to visit it all year round (I’ve been in August and December).
-Other cities, like Lille and Brussels, are more beautiful during spring or summer when the atmosphere is more alive.
+England is unpredictable in both weather and punctuality, but journeys from London to the Peak District and the Lake District are unmissable.
+A city like Paris is so beautiful that it is perfect to visit year-round (I’ve been in August and December).
+Other cities, such as Lille and Brussels, are more beautiful in spring or summer, when the atmosphere is more vibrant.

 Be Flexible

 The key is to be flexible.
-Even at peak seasons, Eurostar runs promotions, including cheap return tickets for £69 to all three of its destinations.
-The difference between this deal and paying the full price can come down to something as simple as being able to travel the day before or after you had originally planned.
+Even during peak seasons, Eurostar runs promotions, including £69 return tickets to all three of its destinations.
+The difference between this deal and paying the full price can come down to something as simple as being able to travel the day before or after the one you had originally planned.

 Buying Cheap Train Tickets Online